 Tips to Write:

 - Ensure you use simple language and write in first person narrative.

 - Give the cultural background about the place you are describing, and not just the visual detailing of it.

 - While narrating the experience, also ensure you include information about the place as well.
 For instance, the places to visit, the food to try, etc.

 - The average word count: 20,000- 50,000+ words.

-It is a genre that gained significance and audience in the recent times.
+It is a genre that gained significance and audience in recent times.
 Self-help or Motivational books are focused on the problems or obstacles that hinder a person’s success or accomplishments in life, and how to overcome them.

-Self-help books are more like guide for self-improvement.
+Self-help books are more like guides for self-improvement.
 These books help the readers to improve emotionally, morally, or intellectually without anyone intruding in the process.
 The genre has evolved from simple how to books to issues dealing with spirituality.

 The popular books in this genre are:

 - The Chicken Soup for the Soul Series